 Dr. John Taylor

-Dr. John H. Taylor (The Ohio State University, 1994) and I serve as the Director of Theatre at Adams State University.
-In addition to coordinating our program, I teach Acting, Introduction to Theatre, Women and Drama, Classical Drama, Modern Drama, Contemporary Drama, Theatre and Social Change, and Performance Art.
+I am Dr. John Taylor (The Ohio State University, 1994) and I serve as the Director of Theatre at Adams State University.
+In addition to coordinating our program, I teach Acting, Introduction to Theatre, Directing, Women and Drama, Classical Drama, Modern Drama, Contemporary Drama, Theatre and Social Change, and Performance Art.

-Also in 2009, Dr. Taylor was awarded the ASU Presidential Teacher Award for outstanding teaching.
-In 2010, he was selected by ASU students to present a "Last Lecture" as an Autumn@Adams event.
+In 2009, I was honored to be awarded the ASU Presidential Teacher Award for outstanding teaching.
+In 2010, I was selected by ASU students to present the inaugural "Last Lecture" as an Autumn@Adams event.